Phrase Frequency Counter Advanced

 The number of phrases in a piece of text is approximately the square of the number of words in that text.
 Thus text longer than 50 words contains thousands of phrases.
 So when counting phrases it is necessary to limit the length of a phrase.
 It may also be helpful to exclude phrases which are of no interest, in particular phrases consisting entirely of words which are of no interest.
 In this software, words which are of no interest are called words to ignore (or in the terminology of linguists, stop words), such as the, that, he, on, about, etc. This software comes with words-to-ignore files for several languages.
 So when the program starts up it may ask whether you wish to load the words-to-ignore file for English (or some other language).
 If not, you can load such a file via the Settings panel.
 You can also specify extra words to ignore with particular documents.

 To open a single file to count phrases, select the Single File option and click on the Single file button.

 Having specified the file containing phrases to be counted you need to decide how long the phrases should be.
 Do this via specifying the minimum and maximum number of words in a phrase in the Settings panel.
 Most phrases will occur only once, so if you're not interested in every phrase then specify the minimum number of occurrences.
 Now click on the Count phrases button to get the phrases, as in the example below:

 You can now order the phrases either alphabetically or by frequency, and display as frequency+phrase and in other ways..

 If we now select Remove words to ignore from phrases and recount phrases then we obtain:

 which may be more informative.
-(You have to widen the window to get each phrase on one line.)
+You may have to widen the whole window (by dragging its right margin to the right) to get every phrase on one line.